BSc (Hons) Sports Therapy

 You will also learn about human anatomy, health and exercise physiology, therapeutic interventions and scientific research and how they influence sports therapy, graduating with an understanding of current knowledge but also its limitations.
 In your final year, you’ll work closely with your personal tutor to dive more deeply into an area you’re passionate about and deliver your final dissertation project on a subject of your choice.

-You will learn the skills needed to help you become a confident and proficient self-employed sports therapist, with the option to be registered with the Sports Therapist Society.
-With an increased knowledge of the core themes and research within sport science, therapy and exercise science we will help you become confident, inspired, empowered and employed.
+You will learn the skills needed to help you become a confident and proficient self-employed sports therapist, With an increased knowledge of the core themes and research within sport science, therapy and exercise science we will help you become confident, inspired, empowered and employed.

 How will I be taught and assessed?